codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 Lets consider transforming the elements of a collection one at a time by applying a function to each element and returning a new collection with the results.

-Though we will not use a classic `while` loop we can do something very similar by using _recursion_.
+Though we will not use a classic `while` loop, we can do something very similar by using _recursion_.

 Here we see an example of _incrementing_ the elements of a collection one at a time: